-Applications are invited from general practitioners with a strong academic record and a commitment to a career in academic primary care for these part-time awards.
-Awards are offered at all nine universities within the NIHR School for Primary Care Research: Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.
-Details of the specific research training opportunities available at each University are described below.
+Awards can be based in any of the nine universities within the NIHR School for Primary Care Research: Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.
+Details of the specific research training opportunities available at each university are described below.